tomahg/Gulla.Episerver.AutomaticImageDescription/doc/attributes/AnalyzeImageForFaces.md

 - **IList&lt;LocalizedStringList&gt;:** A list of gender/age pairs, in one or more languages.

 **Parameters**
 - **languageCode:** per default, the face description will be in the format «Male (40)».
 Passing a parameter from the TranslationLanguage-class, you may choose between about 60 different languages.
 Optional.
 English is default.
+Combined with `IList<LocalizedString>` or `IList<LocalizedString>` you can use the language code `TranslationLanguage.AllActive` to get translations for all active languages in your Episerver site.

 **Alternative parameters**
 Male/female are not always the preferred word, or the default translations to your language may not be the best.
 Maybe children should be differentiated from adults.
 Use the alternative constructor!